 How can I tell if wine is vegan or not?

-Many winemakers:inside advertise quite aggressively with the sales argumentif their wine is vegan.
-With the corresponding wines you can then be pretty sure that their ingredients - the vegan lifestyle according to - are purely vegetable.
+Many winemakers:inside advertise quite aggressively with the sales argumentthat their wine is vegan.
+With the corresponding wines you can then be sure that their ingredients - the vegan lifestyle according to - are purely vegetable.

 Tip: A vegan wine is often but not automatically an organic wine.
 That's why you should take another look the next time you want to treat yourself to an animal-friendly AND organic wine.

 Labels in organic and supermarkets

 In more and more supermarkets you can also find Price tag recognize which wine has definitely been produced without animal aids.
 Besides the price tags also support separate label with the inscription "vegan in the selection of wines.
 More and more often there is even a special Shelf with the in-house range of vegan wines.

 And what can you do as a consumer if neither advertising nor labels and other markings in the market help?
 Then you can always ask.
 For example with the sales staff, but ideally directly from the producers.
 Even if the respective, favored wine is not vegan then, you have at least increased the probability for it to be produced vegan promptly by your demand.